 The GOAL Program is turning 10 years old!
 The year 2020 will mark a decade of service to English Language Learners and At-Risk students.
-The program inception was ay Carroll McMath Middle School in Denton, TX.
-Cofounders Jake Arnold and Chris Ice had no idea in 2010 that this unique brand of student service would inspire not only students, but an entire community.
+The program's inception was at Carroll McMath Middle School in Denton, TX.
+Cofounders Jake Arnold and Chris Ice had no idea in 2010 that this unique brand of student service would inspire not only students but an entire community.

 We had found our Carrot.
 Soccer filled the void.
 After school practice became the highlight of the students’ day.
 Not only was this a healthy platform, but also unique and culturally responsive.
 There was no middle school soccer program in the area that was not Pay for Play, and UIL soccer did not begin until high school.
 As a result, student behavior and grades improved - dramatically.
 Interest in the program exploded.
 And what began as one after school soccer club, became a league of young men, women, and coaches across North Texas.

 As the GOAL Program grew, so did the vision.
 More teams meant more educators, coaches, and community partnerships.
 The greater diversity of mentors brought about even more powerful student enrichment.
 Community Service was the next extension of GOAL.
 Each chapter, or team, was required to provide a service project.
 These projects took on myriad formats such as: cleanups, supporting local food pantries, working at animal shelters, reading to preschool children, coat drives, and many more.
 Now, the community at large views GOAL students as Stakeholders.